 To succeed in getting high CTR, make sure that you display the ads at the right time and the correct number of times.
 Is there a magical number?
 Unfortunately, no, you will need to do several A/B tests, but most customers who are in the same stage in the buying cycle behave similarly.

 Here are three commandments that you need to obey when thinking about the frequency of your ads.

 - You will get optimal performance and results if you display your ads twenty times or so per month.

 - The number of ads that you distribute one should be based on the services/products that you are selling, the clients who purchase the products, and how long prospects will interact with your ads.
-If you are selling baby products for consumers and software for companies, you will want to adjust the ads frequency accordingly.
+If you are selling baby products for consumers and software for companies, you will want to adjust the frequency of the ad accordingly.
 Experiment to know the right frequency for the products you are marketing.